kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/administration/admin_panel/_index.en.md

 ![](/img/kubermatic/master/ui/panel.png?height=350px&classes=shadow,border "Admin Panel")

-## Global Settings

-This section explains how to manage KKP global settings such as custom links, dynamic datacenters among others.
-It can be done via UI using admin panel or from the command line with `kubectl`.
+Global settings can also be modified from the command line with kubectl.
+It can be done by editing the `globalsettings` in `KubermaticSetting` CRD.
+This resource has the following structure:

-### Changing the Global Settings Using `kubectl`

-Global settings are stored in `KubermaticSetting` custom resource named `globalsettings`.

-The resource has the following structure:

 ```
 apiVersion: kubermatic.k8s.io/v1